 4. SUV and Prado/Land Cruiser owners

 A 90-litre diesel tank now costs Rs.
-36,862 to fill (down from Rs.
-37,312 last fortnight).
+27,855 to fill (diesel eased Rs.
+1.97 on 04 July, alongside a Rs.
+1.97 easing to petrol).
 Many large-SUV owners are switching their daily driving to a second petrol vehicle, or to Hi-Octane RON 95 if their engine demands it.

 Which fuel makes more sense for you?

 - Large SUV (Prado, Fortuner, Land Cruiser): Diesel still wins on torque and per-km efficiency, even at Rs.
-409.58/L diesel typically beats petrol by 20–25% on highway runs.
+309.50/L diesel typically beats petrol by 20โ25% on highway runs.

 - Daily commuters < 30 km/day: CNG conversion (Rs.
 240/kg in Region 1) breaks even in ~9 months vs petrol.